-Indonesia Government spending as percent of GDP: For that indicator, The World Bank provides data for Indonesia from 1960 to 2012.
-The average value for Indonesia during that period was 8.42 percent with a minumum of 4.38 percent in 2012 and a maximum of 11.78 percent in 1961.
+Indonesia: Government spending as percent of GDP: For that indicator, The World Bank provides data for Indonesia from 1960 to 2016.
+The average value for Indonesia during that period was 8.94 percent with a minumum of 5.61 percent in 1965 and a maximum of 11.78 percent in 1961.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 The government size of Indonesia and other countries is calculated as the total government spending as percent of GDP.

 Definition: General government final consumption expenditure (formerly general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation.